-UHealth's interventional and structural heart experts provide the most advanced cardiac catheterization procedures available from the state-of-the-art UHealth Cardiac Catheterization Laboratory.
-Our experts are internationally known leaders, recognized for setting the highest standards of patient care used by physicians around the world, and for having the expertise to treat even the sickest, most high-risk patients.
-Our interventional experts approach every patient with the highest levels of expertise, judgement and compassionate care.
+UHealth's interventional and structural heart experts provide the most advanced cardiac catheterization procedures from the state-of-the-art UHealth Cardiac Catheterization Laboratory.
+Our experts are internationally known leaders, recognized for setting the highest standards of patient care used by physicians around the world and for having the expertise to treat even the sickest, most high-risk patients.
+Our interventional experts approach every patient with the highest levels of expertise, judgment, and compassionate care.

-UHealth is a trailblazer in advancing medicine for the treatment of valvular and other structural heart conditions, and for complex coronary interventions.
-Our experts are physician-scientists conducting research and offering clinical trials that provide tomorrow's treatments to today's patients, and they hold leadership positions in national academies and are contributors to the guidelines that establish the standards of interventional cardiac care nationwide.
+UHealth is a trailblazer in advancing medicine for the treatment of valvular and other structural heart conditions and for complex coronary interventions.
+Our experts are physician-scientists conducting research and offering clinical trials that provide tomorrow's treatments to today's patients.
+They hold leadership positions in national academies and are contributors to the guidelines that establish the standards of interventional cardiac care nationwide.

 We offer the most complex procedures and have the rare expertise to treat even the most challenging patient cases.
 Our team develops personalized, patient-centered treatment plans to address the unique needs of each individual, and collaborations with cardiac surgery, neurology, pulmonology and other UHealth experts ensure patients receive all the benefits that academic multidisciplinary care can provide.

-Most of our coronary procedures are performed via radial access — which provides catheter access from a blood vessel in the wrist rather than from the femoral artery in the groin.
+Most of our coronary procedures are performed via radial access.
+This provides catheter access from a blood vessel in the wrist rather than from the femoral artery in the groin.
 Known as Percutaneous Coronary Intervention, or PCI, this approach has been shown to be safer and have quicker recovery.
 Patients undergoing elective PCI stent procedures can safely go home on the same day of their procedure after a short observation period.

 Our experts offer complex coronary interventions for patients in whom bypass surgery is no longer an option.
-Many of our patients have reduced heart function/low ejection fraction, and in these cases, we may use left ventricular assist devices such as Impella or TandemHeart to support the intervention.
+Many of our patients have reduced heart function/low ejection fraction.
+In these cases, we may use left ventricular assist devices such as Impella or TandemHeart to support the intervention.
 We perform these interventions in the most challenging patients with multiple complicating conditions such as advanced age, chronic kidney insufficiency and lung disease.